Lesemann/Hello-World/README.md

 However, here's some **bold text** and *italic text* to demonstrate styling.

 ## Versioning
 We are using Git for version control.
-Major changes will be tagged and documented in the [releases](https://github.com/) section of this repository.
+Major changes will be tagged and documented in this repository.
 Future updates may introduce:
 - More complex Python scripts
 - Additional data files
 - Enhanced documentation